 Why Infertility Can Make You Feel Like a Failure

 Infertility often triggers shame and a sense of defeat because it disrupts identity, expectations, and how people understand themselves in the world.
 Many internalize infertility as personal failure — especially when others seem to move forward with ease.
-Support that treats infertility as something to manage or “stay positive” about can deepen this shame, while peer-based emotional support like Cove Collective helps people feel recognized rather than judged.
+Support that asks people to manage or reframe their feelings can deepen this shame.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — where people feel recognized rather than judged.

 Infertility doesn’t just hurt, it changes how you see yourself.